dfm/emcee/docs/index.rst

 License & Attribution
 ---------------------

-Copyright 2010-2019 Dan Foreman-Mackey and contributors.
+Copyright 2010-2019 Dan Foreman-Mackey and `contributors <https://github.com/dfm/emcee/graphs/contributors>`_.

 emcee is free software made available under the MIT License.
 For details see the ``LICENSE``.